SpotlightKid/sendmixer/README.md

 ## Usage

-Here is an example of how SendMixer is used in Carla to provide a reverb aux bus for a a synthesizer plugin:
+Here is an example of how SendMixer is used in Carla to provide a reverb aux bus for a synthesizer plugin:

 <a href="./sendmixer-routing.png"><img title="SendMixer routing in Carla"
   src="sendmixer-routing.png" width="600" border="0"></a>